VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ### 🖐 Requirements

-Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under <a href="https://strapi.io/documentation/v3.x/installation/cli.html#step-1-make-sure-requirements-are-met">Installation Requirements</a>.
+Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under [Installation Requirements](https://strapi.io/documentation/v3.x/installation/cli.html#step-1-make-sure-requirements-are-met).

 **Supported Strapi versions**: